Get a free, no obligation personal loan quote with rates as low as 9.99%

 What’s an amortization schedule?

-An amortization schedule shows what your mortgage payments are and how much of each of your payments is going toward either the principal or the interest portion of your mortgage.
-As you continue to make mortgage payments, the amount of each payment that goes toward your principal increases.
-While the amount that goes toward interest decreases.
+An amortization schedule shows the amount of your mortgage payments and how much of each payment goes towards either the principal or the interest portion of your mortgage.
+As you continue to make mortgage payments, the principal component of each payment increases, while the interest portion decreases.

 How long does it take to pay off a mortgage in Canada?